 Philadelphia Local Food Guide

 A free print and online consumer directory, Fair Food’s Local Food Guide is the largest and most comprehensive consumer guide to local food in the Philadelphia area.
 Updated annually, the Local Food Guide lists hundreds of farmers markets, CSA farms, buying clubs & urban farmstands, as well as restaurants, caterers, retail stores and breweries – all committed to locally grown food.

 Fair Food’s Wholesale Guide to Local Farm Products is an online resource for buyers to locate farmers and food producers who distribute to the Philadelphia area, as well as distributors of locally grown food.
 Unlike other online tools of its kind, Fair Food’s Wholesale Guide only lists farms and producers who are “market ready” and prepared to sell wholesale.

 Approaching its seventh year, The Brewer’s Plate is Fair Food’s marquee fundraising event.
 Participants include the area’s most celebrated restaurants and breweries – all independently owned and located within 150 miles of the city.
 The Brewer’s Plate sells out EVERY year!
 With continued support from locally owned and community-minded people, this event will continue to grow every year.

 Fair Food’s Farm Tour Series offers farmer-led tours that include lunch featuring local products of that farm.
 We visit a variety of farms during the growing season ranging from artisan cheese producers to a cranberry bog.
 These tours run from June to October.

 Each spring, this event brings chefs, grocers, food service providers, and other wholesale buyers together with local farmers and food producers serving the Philadelphia marketplace.
-Hosted at the Reading Terminal Market, Local Grower/Local Buyer is an opportunity to chefs and farmers to create lasting business relationships.
+Hosted at the PA Convention Center, Fest is an opportunity to chefs and farmers to create lasting business relationships.